Everything we know about the Phillip Schofield and Holly Willoughby ‘fall-out’

 Everything we know about Holly Willoughby and Phillip Schofield’s ‘fall-out’

-A timeline of the duo’s ups and downs as Schofield announces he is leaving ‘This Morning’ with ‘immediate effect’
+A timeline of the duo’s ups and downs as Schofield leaves ITV with ‘immediate effect’

 After weeks of controversy surrounding Phillip Schofield , the TV host has dramatically parted ways with ITV and been dropped by his agents.